 People include everyone from Mary Hemings to Kathleen Olivia John Peterson.While this isn't a list of all female domestic workers, it does answer the questions "Who are the most famous female domestic workers?" and "Who are the best female domestic workers?"

-Sojourner Truth was an African-American abolitionist and women's rights activist.
+Sojourner Truth (; born Isabella [Belle] Baumfree; c.
+1797 – November 26, 1883) was an African-American abolitionist and women's rights activist.
 Truth was born into slavery in Swartekill, Ulster County, New York, but escaped with her infant daughter to freedom in 1826.
-After going to court to recover her son, she became the first black woman to win such a case against a white man.
-Sojourner Truth was named Isabella Baumfree when she was born.
-She gave herself the name Sojourner Truth in 1843.
+After going to court to recover her son in 1828, she became the first black woman to win such a case against a white man.
+She gave herself the name Sojourner Truth in 1843 after she became convinced that God had called her to leave the city and go into the countryside "testifying the hope that was in her".
 Her best-known speech was delivered extemporaneously, in 1851, at the Ohio Women's Rights Convention in Akron, Ohio.
-The speech became widely known as "Ain't I a Woman?"
-During the Civil War, Truth helped recruit black troops for the Union Army; after the war, she ...more on Wikipedia
+The ...more on Wikipedia

-Mary Hemings, also known as Mary Hemings Bell, was born into slavery, most likely in Charles City County, Virginia, as the oldest child of Elizabeth Hemings, a mixed-race slave held by John Wayles.
+Mary Hemings, also known as Mary Hemings Bell (1753-after 1834), was born into slavery, most likely in Charles City County, Virginia, as the oldest child of Elizabeth Hemings, a mixed-race slave held by John Wayles.
 After the death of Wayles in 1773, Elizabeth, Mary and her family were inherited by Thomas Jefferson, the husband of Martha Wayles Skelton, a daughter of Wayles, and all moved to Monticello.
 While Jefferson was in France, Hemings was hired out to Thomas Bell, a wealthy white merchant in Charlottesville, Virginia.
 She became his common-law wife and they had two children together.
 Bell purchased her and the children from Jefferson in 1792 and informally freed them.
-Mary Hemings Bell was the first ...more on Wikipedia
+Mary Hemings ...more on Wikipedia

-Flor R. Contemplacion, born in San Pablo City, Laguna, Philippines, was a Filipino domestic worker executed in Singapore for murder.
-Her execution severely strained relations between Singapore and the Philippines and caused many Filipinos to vent their frustration at their own government and the Singaporean government over the helplessness, abuse, and mental stresses that many Filipino overseas workers face around the world. ...more on Wikipedia
+Flor Ramos Contemplacion (January 7, 1953 – March 17, 1995) was a Filipina domestic worker executed in Singapore for murder.
+Her execution severely strained relations between Singapore and the Philippines, and caused many Filipinos to vent their frustrations over the plight of Overseas Filipino Workers towards both states' governments. ...more on Wikipedia

-Alberta Cooper Gay was a domestic worker and the mother of American recording artist Marvin Gaye.
-Born in Rocky Mount, North Carolina, she married Gaye's father, minister Marvin Gay, Sr. after relocating to Washington, D.C. in her early twenties.
-She was the only other person present in the murder of her son committed by his father. ...more on Wikipedia
+Alberta Cooper Gay (January 1, 1913 – May 9, 1987) was an American domestic worker, schoolteacher and the mother of American recording artist Marvin Gaye.
+Born in Rocky Mount, North Carolina, she married Gaye's father, minister Marvin Gay, Sr., after relocating to Washington, D.C., in her early twenties.
+She was the only other person present at the murder of her son committed by his father. ...more on Wikipedia